nexmo-community/vonage-campus-client-sdk-workshop/README.md

 ## Update the app

 We've now successfully replaced our chat functionality to use the Nexmo Client SDK and improved the user experience.
 We can improve the user experience further.
 You'll notice the bot is not very smart, and can't return weather information for more out of the way locations.
 You can test this out with a query like "What's the weather in Hateg" (Hateg being my hometown in Romania).
 The bot will reply with ⛅, the default message when there's no information.
-We will change this to improve the user experience, and offer the user a chance to call a human in this instance.
+We will change this to improve the user experience and offer the user a chance to call a human in this instance.

 ### Create custom events

-Let's change the server side event we generate in the Conversation, to something else in that instance.
-The conversation has a number of pre-set events.
-There isn't one that would work for this specific example, and if we send a regular text event, we'd have to add a bunch of logic on the client to interpret that message and offer UI for calling a human.
-Because we recognise there isn't one size fits all when it comes to Conversations, we've added the ability to have custom events in a Conversation.
+Let's change the server-side event we generate in the Conversation, to something else in that instance.
+The conversation has several pre-set events.
+There isn't one that would work for this specific example, and if we send a regular text event, we'd have to add a bunch of logic to the client to interpret that message and offer UI for calling a human.
+Because we recognize there isn't one size fits all when it comes to Conversations, we've added the ability to have custom events in a Conversation.
 So we'll send a `custom:call-a-human` event instead of the `text` event when the bot doesn't have a response.
 That way we can listen specifically for it in the client UI, without having to do a lot of logic there.

 Let's replace the `/webhooks/event` route in the server to first look at the message from the bot, and decide if it's sending a text event or a custom event in the Conversation.

 The custom event must start with `custom:`, and have the custom name appended after that, so we'll use `custom:call-a-human`.
-We specify the sender as the bot, and then we can add our own object in the body of the event.
+We specify the sender as the bot, and then we can add our object in the body of the event.
 For this one, I've decided to send HTML as the text, and generate a random id for the button, also passing the `buttonId` along as a property.
 That means it's going to be easier for us when we update the client with this functionality.

 ```javascript
 app